fernandokosh/redmine_time_tracker/README.markdown

 ## What's what?

-The Plugin is intendet to help us create invoices for customers.
+The Plugin is intended to help us create invoices for customers.
 This requires the separation of time that was spent and time that is booked.
 Only booked times can be billed.

 ###Time Tracker